mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step7.md

        You can clear you screen.

-3. We can use the `--selector ` flag to find resources that do not have a particular.
-To illustrate, let's find nodes within our cluster that do **NOT** have this taint label `node-role.kubernetes.io/master`.
+3. We can use the `--selector ` flag to find resources that do not have a specific label.
+To illustrate, let's find nodes within our cluster that do **NOT** have the taint label: `node-role.kubernetes.io/master`.

    `kubectl get node --selector='!node-role.kubernetes.io/master'`{{execute}}